Date: 2 December 2015. Waterproof 8 Gauge Butt Connectors (make your

 Once you have a bunch of little pieces

-cut you're ready for the next step.
+cut you are ready for the next step.
 Mine are

 approximately 1" long, give or take.
-I didn't measure as precision
+I did not measure as precision

 was not required.